10 school uniform statistics

 Research from the Schoolwear Association and Oxford Brookes University shows that the national average cost of a primary school uniform shopping basket is £33.48 without PE kit and £42.32 with PE kit.
 The national average cost of a secondary school shopping basket is £88.05 without PE kit and £127.32 with PE kit, due to the increased sports curriculum.

-Get in touch with Independent Education Today’s editor at email@example.com if you have something to say or a question about school uniform.
+Get in touch with Independent Education Today’s editor at firstname.lastname@example.org if you have your own school uniform statistics to share.